What you need to know if you’re self-isolating because of Covid-19

 If you’re showing symptoms or have tested positive for Covid-19, you should self-isolate for 10 days.
 Any flatmates that you’re living with will then need to self-isolate for 10 days.
 Please make sure they know.

-However, if you’re self-isolating for any other reasons in the list above, you should also self-isolate for 10 days.
+However, if you’re self-isolating for any other reasons in the list above, you should also self-isolate for 10 days if they have not received both doses of the vaccine.
 If you then develop symptoms, you will need to self-isolate for 10 days from when you first notice them.

 What should I do when I am self-isolating?